 Regulation of alcoholic beverages.
 Prior to national liquor prohibition in 1919, Colorado adopted a constitutional amendment prohibiting the manufacture and import of alcoholic beverages, beginning in 1916.
 In 1933, the 21st Amendment to the U.S. Constitution repealed liquor prohibition.
 Around the same time, an amendment to the Colorado Constitution required the state to regulate the manufacture, sale, and distribution of all alcoholic beverages within Colorado, and it prohibited the state legislature from passing laws that allow citizens to establish saloons.
-Saloons existed before 1916 and were strictly for consuming alcoholic beverages.
-Current licensed drinking establishments are required by law to offer food or meals.
-Referendum N removes the constitutional provisions that address the manufacture, sale, and distribution of alcoholic beverages within Colorado and the prohibition on saloons.
+Saloons existed before 1916 and were strictly for consuming alcoholic beverages; current law requires licensed drinking establishments to offer food or meals.
+Referendum N removes the constitutional provisions that address the manufacture, sale, and distribution of alcoholic beverages within Colorado.
+It also removes the constitutional prohibition on saloons, allowing the state legislature to determine whether to permit the establishment of saloons in the future.

-Arguments For
+Argument For

-1) The constitutional restrictions relating to alcoholic beverages are no longer necessary, and removing these provisions does not affect the legislature's authority to continue to regulate alcoholic beverages within the state.
-Further, the quality of alcoholic beverages is regulated by the federal government, so the problem of impure alcoholic beverages in this country does not exist as it did when Colorado became a state.
+1) The constitutional restrictions relating to alcoholic beverages are outdated and no longer necessary.
+Removing these provisions does not affect the legislature's authority to regulate alcoholic beverages within the state.
+Further, the quality of alcoholic beverages has been regulated by the federal government since the early 1900s, so the problem of impure alcoholic beverages does not exist as it did when Colorado became a state.

-1 Arguments Against
+1 Argument Against

 - 1) Referendum N repeals provisions of the constitution that have historical significance and reflect an interesting period in Colorado's history.
-Removing them may diminish the historical character of the constitution and make research of constitutional provisions and state laws more difficult. - 6 Estimate of Fiscal Impact - 7 Referendum N is not expected to affect state or local revenues or expenditures.
+Removing them may diminish the historical character of the constitution and make research of repealed constitutional provisions and state laws more difficult. - 6 Estimate of Fiscal Impact - 7 Referendum N is not expected to affect state or local revenues or expenditures.